tonywongthw/GoodRoom/README.md

 ## Our process

-As good developers do, we started off my researching the documentation for Voiceflow and Telegram API.
+As good developers do, we started off by researching the documentation for Voiceflow and Telegram API.
 As the hours passed and more snacks were consumed, we ran into an issue where ...

 ### Built with